-Although we’ve been getting brief glimpses of springtime lately, the snow showers, wind, and rain are keeping the ground firmly frozen.
+As the temperatures continue to dip and winter weather rolls in, our teams are preparing to change the way we install ALLO service for the season.
 These chilly conditions mean our team must place a “temporary drop” for ALLO customers who install service in the winter and early spring months.
 Rather than burying the fiber optic line as we do in the spring and summer, a temporary line is placed above ground until temperatures rise and the ground finally thaws.

-When they arrived at their first drop assignment, Dalena got an up-close view of how the fiber connects to the pedestal via the Multi-port Service Terminal (MST).
+This is an up-close view of how the fiber connects to the pedestal via the Multi-port Service Terminal (MST).
 MSTs are essentially the optical taps where we plug in each customer’s fiber optic drop.
-An MST can have two to 12 ports, and every port for each MST is assigned to a specific customer address.
+An MST can have between two to 12 ports.
+Each port for each MST is assigned to a specific customer address.

-Next, the fiber optic line was strung across the yard and connected to the box on the side of the house.
-Two days later, the customer at this temporary drop location was happily lit up with ALLO fiber service.
+Next, the fiber optic line is strung across the yard and connected to the box on the side of the house.
+A few days later, the customer is lit up with ALLO fiber service.
 If you’ve recently moved and know the residence has had ALLO service in the past, you’re in luck!
 The fiber is probably already buried and there’s no need for a temporary line at your new pad.